kwongtn/Bluecoins-ImportTool/README.md

 ### Defaulting file output location
 If nothing is specified in the json file and user inputs "d", the file will be created at the current directory.

-### Preset Titles
+### Preset Titles & Templates
-The user will be able to preset commonly used titles in the json file.
+The user will be able to preset commonly used titles in the json file, and during runtime define templates for input.

 ### Advanced json support
 To be announced, depending on project popularity.